 We expressly welcome research activities of guests sponsored by third-party funds (grants from other research institutions, political foundations, etc.).
 If available, a PC workplace with Internet access and telephone will be placed at the disposal of such external grant holders.
 Guests who plan to stay for at least one month are requested to submit an informal application for allocation of a workplace.
 The application should comprise a tabular CV, a list of publications as well as a brief outline of the envisaged research project.
 Please address your application directly to Prof. Dr. Ulrich Becker.

-On a limited scale, research grants funded by the Max Planck Society are available; these are usually awarded for stays of between two and four months.
+On a limited scale, research grants funded by the Max Planck Society (MPS) are available; these are usually awarded for stays of between two and four months.
 Shorter or longer stays are possible.
 Preference is given to the research projects of outstanding junior scholars, i.e. younger university graduates prior to or after attainment of their doctorate degrees, as well as university lecturers whose field of study lies within the scope of the research interests of the Institute.
 The grant amount is dependent on attained academic qualifications and previous research experience.
+Please note that the scholarship of the MPS cannot be combined with another one.
+If guest researchers already receive a scholarship, grant or salary during their stay at our Institute, they cannot apply for the MPS fellowship programme.

 Applications for grants must be submitted to Prof. Dr. Ulrich Becker in writing.
 The informal application should include the following particulars: academic training and activity, current position, important publications, subject of the envisaged research project, language skills, desired duration of stay, as well as two letters of recommendation.